MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/general-properties.md

 ##### DefaultSegmentRowCount

 Defines the number of data rows per segment.
 Every table partition has at least one segment of data.
-The default is 8 * 1024 * 1024 rows.
+The default is 8,388,608 (8\*1024\*1024) rows.

+In general, the larger the segment, the better the compression.However, increasing segment size can negatively affect processing time.
+With very large tables, it's important to test different segment sizes, measuring memory usage to determine optimal compression.

 ##### DeploymentMode